luismcontreras/alto-bgp-communities/draft-contreras-alto-bgp-communities-01.md

 # BGP Communities Overview

 A BGP Community, as per {{?RFC1997}}, is a BGP attribute that is used to group destinations.

-Standard BGP Communities are represented as 32-bit integer numbers.
-It is typically written as the combination of two 16-bit integer numbers separated by a colon.
+It is represented as a 32-bit integer number, typically written as the combination of two 16-bit integer numbers separated by a colon.
 The first number is usually the Autonomous System (AS) number, while the second one is determined by the service provider according to some internal logic.
 In order to support 4-octet ASNs, {{?RFC8092}} specifies a BGP Large Communities attribute.
 Another form of BGP communities is defined in the BGP Extended Communities Attribute {{?RFC4360}}.
-IP prefixes can be part of distinct BGP Communities, with different purposes, typically for influencing the traffic reaching the particular prefixes of a community.
+IP prefixes can be part of distinct BGP Communities, with different purposes, typically to influence the traffic reaching the particular prefixes of a community.

 The BGP Communities attribute is useful for applying policies of applicability to a certain set of prefixes, grouped as a community at the criteria of the service provider.
 For instance, BGP Communities can be useful for indicating local preferences